Updated June 2021

 There are two reasons why it’s time to take a hard look at the content you have on your website.
 The first is the steadily increasing percentage of online inquiries that are voice searches.
-ComScore reports that we’ll hit 50% by 2020, as smart speakers become as much a part of our lives as smartphones currently are.
+PricewaterhouseCoopers reports that 71% of consumers prefer voice search over typing out their inquiry, and as smart speaker ownership continues to increase throughout the US, owners of these nifty devices are using them every single day.
 The second factor involves chatbots, which have been proving their worth as a viable customer service and sales channel.

-[Tweet “The purpose of an intelligent content strategy is to get maximum value from the content you create.”]
+“The purpose of an intelligent content strategy is to get maximum value from the content you create.”

 Voice searches and chatbots both depend on the content you provide to do what they do.
 Neither technology can generate answers on its own.
 At the recent Intelligent Content Conference, Cruce Saunders, a multi-channel content expert, spoke about what companies need to do to have the necessary content in place.

 This sounds wonderful in theory, but how does it work in practice?
-Most companies have a great deal of content in place that was generated absent an understanding of intelligent content.
+Though 47% of organizations plan to implement chatbots for customer support services, most companies have a great deal of content in place that was generated absent an understanding of intelligent content.
 No one was writing for chatbots before chatbots were created.
 Google didn’t introduce voice search until 2011.
 This means that for many organizations, before an intelligent content strategy can be adopted, there’s a real need for an internal content audit.